Skip navigation

 *Rates are subject to change at any time.

 Residency is a necessary component to building academic fellowship and camaraderie among a community of scholars.
-All doctoral students must attend a 1 credit hour on-campus course, COM 721 Introduction to Applied Doctoral Studies in Communication, scheduled for two days in the student’s first semester of study.
+All doctoral students must attend a 3-credit hour on-campus course, COM 721 Introduction to Applied Doctoral Studies in Communication, scheduled for three days in the student’s first semester of study.
 This course is a reading/lecture/writing course in the field of strategic communication.
 The course is also designed to orient students to the DSC program, the School’s faculty, and doctoral-level study in the communication field.
-Residencies are offered in the spring, summer and fall.
+Residencies are offered in the summer and fall.

 As a Regent University doctoral student, you will complete original research supervised by a faculty member of your school.
 You will reach milestones for your dissertation as you complete your coursework for the Doctor of Strategic Communication program.